vinny380/StealthGridRL/README.md

 ### Standard maps

 Three standard maps are included in the `\coverage_gridworld\__init.py__` file:
+- `just_go`: very easy difficulty map, 0 enemies and barely any walls, a simple validation test for algorithms,
+- `safe`: easy difficulty map, 0 enemies and many walls,
-- `maze`: easy difficulty map, 2 enemies and focuses mostly on movement,
+- `maze`: medium difficulty map, 2 enemies and focuses mostly on movement,
-- `chokepoint`: medium difficulty map, 4 enemies and requires precise movement and timing,
+- `chokepoint`: hard difficulty map, 4 enemies and requires precise movement and timing,
-- `sneaky_enemies`: hard difficulty map, 5 enemies and many walls, with some cells being surveilled by multiple enemies.
+- `sneaky_enemies`: very hard difficulty map, 5 enemies and many walls, with some cells being surveilled by multiple enemies.

 The standard maps can be used by using their tag on `gymnasium.make()`.
 For example: